1935 24 Hours of Le Mans

-Regulations and organisation
+Regulations and organization

 To avoid controversy and argument, this year the Automobile Club de l'Ouest (ACO) introduced a mathematical formula to calculate the target distances for the Index of Performance.
 This formula was based on engine size, although a variation on the basic equation was used for 2-seater cars under 1.5-litres.
 This mainly impacted on the smaller engine cars, adding around 8-12 laps to their targets.
 The class-divisions remained as per the previous year, except for the over 3-litre class.
 An additional bracket at 4-litres was included, so creating a new engine class.

 There were no significant updates or changes to the track or facilities this year.
+Numbered circles were painted onto the pit straight opposite where the cars would line up, to deter drivers from jumping the start.
 As usual, the petrol supplier alternated and this year, Shell offered four fuel choices: its regular fuel, 100% benzole, a 70/30 blend of the two and a 70/15/15 blend of the regular with benzole and ethanol.
 As an incentive, the French Office National des Combustibiles Liquides offered a FF10,000 bonus prize to a team who won either the Index of Performance or Biennial Cup using the ternary fuel.